www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2024-11-13-t37-solve-sport-lesson-assignment.md

     * [ ] Try adjusting this via a CodeMirror config: https://discuss.codemirror.net/t/changing-the-font-size-of-cm6/2935/5
 * [ ] Calculate solution, when the editor is opened, so that the example tables are loaded.
   This action makes the editor feel more interactive to new visitors and also makes the example fully loaded.
-* [x] Remove old code editor.
-Do not forget its Javascript code.
 * [ ] Test EditorProcessor via none integration test, that uses less infrastructure.
 * [ ] Preserver no-code editor UI code,
   as this may actually be useful in the future for interactive problems or as a general programming language based form UI.
 * [ ] Consolidate `net.splitcells.gel.editor.lang`.
 * [ ] User session management has to be done via `Dem#config` which also basically deprecates AccessControl.
+* [ ] Improve news feed of live server.
+* [ ] Make it easy to try out colloquium and sport planning example.
+* [ ] Create help command in editor, in order to access function call doc without closing the current editor and thereby loosing its content.
+* [ ] Move ColloquiumPlanningTest of `net.splitcells.gel.ext` to editor project.
+    * [ ] Used editor for testing.
+    * [ ] Use Geal code for testing.
 # Done Tasks
+* [x] Remove old code editor.
+Do not forget its Javascript code.
+* [x] Create and use async loaded background image for website, in order to signal a higher quality to the user.
+  -> The high quality is small enough, so that async loading is not required.
+* [x] Make testRatingReport complete.
 * [x] Document code editor.
     * [x] Parse function calls and generate function documentation via FunctionCallRecording.
         * [x] Use FunctionCallRecording.